Sleep & The Gut Microbiome

 Disruption of the circadian rhythm sleep phase, for instance through night-shift work, overnight flights, or jet lag, impact healthy sleeping patterns.
 Also, blue light exposure from electronic devices at night is shown to suppress melatonin, a hormone that regulates the sleep–wake cycle, and shifts the circadian rhythm.

-The gut and the brain communicate constantly through a bidirectional axis: the gut-brain-axis.
+The gut and the brain communicate constantly through a bidirectional axis called the gut-brain-axis.
 They interact through nerve cells, microbes, microbial metabolites, and short chain fatty acids (SCFAs), among others.

 Low quality sleep and a disturbed circadian rhythm affect the microbiome through this gut-brain axis-communication.
 This is associated with gut dysbiosis (an imbalance between beneficial and non-beneficial bacteria), with lower levels of the beneficial species: Lactobacillaceae and Bifidobacteriaceae, and higher levels of the non-beneficial bacteria: Ruminococcus gnavus